Lower Bounds for Number-in-Hand Multiparty Communication Complexity, Made Easy: Bit-wise Problems

 We now sketch how to apply the symmetrization technique to prove that this distribution is indeed hard.
 To apply the symmetrization technique, we imagine giving Alice the input of one of the players, and to Bob the input of all of the others.
 Bob plays the coordinator, so Bob needs to compute the output; the goal is to prove a lower bound of $\Omega(n)$ on the communication complexity between Alice and Bob.
 What can Bob deduce about the answer?
 He can immediately take the OR of all the vectors that he receives, getting a vector where with good probability all of the noise bits are equal to $1$.
 (Recall that we assumed that the number of players is $k \ge 100 \log n$.)
 Among the important bits, roughly one of Alice's bits is equal to $1$, and the goal is to discover which bit it is.
 Alice cannot know which coordinates are important, and in essence we are trying to solve a problem very similar to Set Disjointness.
 A lower bound of $\Omega(n)$ is easy to get convinced of, since it is similar to the known lower bounds for set disjointness.
 Proving it is not entirely trivial, and requires making some small modifications to Razborov's classical lower bound on set disjointness~\cite{Raz90}.

 We see that the lower bound for this distribution has to (implicitly) rule out a Slepian-Wolf type upper bound.
-This provides some evidence that any lower bound for the $k$-OR problem would have to be at least somewhat non-trivial.
-See further discussion in Section~\ref{sec:are-we-trivial}.
+This provides some evidence that any lower bound for the $k$-OR problem would have to be non-trivial.